 The second portion introduces the cellular and humoral components of the blood and the structure and function of lymphoid tissues, while continuing to build the function of the immune system.
 Students will consider diseases and disease processes affecting red and white blood cells and lymphoid tissue.
 Disease entities studied include anemias, polycythemia, bleeding and clotting disorders, leukemias and immunodeficiency disorders, including HIV infection/AIDS.
-Osteopathic diagnosis and treatment (ODT) of disorders is integrated throughout the section.
 At the conclusion of each clinical presentation, a practicing clinician, along with basic scientists, conduct a review of the presented material for the purpose of integrating basic science and clinical information.
 (Previously MED 103).